Understanding the strengths and weaknesses of our social nature can save us a lot of money.

 - We are much more influenced by people who are similar to us.
 This is the power of peer pressure, and it’s more powerful than usually acknowledged.
 “If Johnny jumps off a cliff, are you going to jump off a cliff too?”

-In order to counter these tendencies, it’s important to remember that in most situations they actually serve us fairly well.
+It’s important to remember that in most situations these tendencies serve us fairly well.

 Other people brush their teeth; we brush our teeth too.
 Others obey the rules of the road; we obey the rules of the road.
 Other people are less violent than our ancestors; we follow suit.